-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
+This Medical News Today Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
 It provides a nutritional breakdown of mint and an in-depth look at its possible health benefits, how to incorporate more mint into your diet and any potential health risks associated with consuming mint.

 Possible health benefits of mint